 Download the practical guide for schools on managing self-harm below:

-Its content has been informed by designated CP leads from school who have direct, first-hand experience of dealing with self-harm incidents as well as professionals from educational psychology, CAMHS, SAFE, the behaviour service, school nursing and Ealing’s Clinical Commissioning Consortium (CCG).
+The content of this guide has been informed by designated CP leads from school who have direct, first-hand experience of dealing with self-harm incidents as well as professionals from educational psychology, CAMHS, SAFE, the behaviour service, school nursing and Ealing’s clinical commissioning consortium (CCG).

 How schools can use this guidance

-The guidance includes information for schools, particularly head teachers and child protection (CP) leads, about:
+The guidance includes information for schools, particularly head teachers, mental health leads and child protection (CP) leads, about:

 - What self-harm is and isn’t